D'Artagnan Scholars Program (June 7 - 19 or July 12 - 24)

-The Scholars Program is a two-week on campus pre-college program for rising high school juniors and seniors that offers students the opportunity to earn college credit in various business disciplines (accounting, business analytics, economics, finance, international business, management and entrepreneurship, marketing) while building essential skills for academic and professional success.
+The D'Artagnan Scholars Program is a two-week, on campus pre-college experience for rising high school juniors and seniors that offers students the opportunity to earn college credit in various business disciplines (Accounting, Business Analytics, Economics, Finance, Management and Entrepreneurship, Marketing) while building essential skills for academic and professional success.

 Dates: June 7th - 19th